Alan-Senderovich/mentor-calculator/README.md

 # Frontend Mentor - Tip calculator app

-This is a calculator-tip challenge from FrontendMentor app  using HTML, CSS and JAVASCRIPT.
+This is a calculator-tip challenge from FrontendMentor app  using HTML, CSS (Sass) and JAVASCRIPT.